Elections in Jammu and Kashmir: 2018 Panchayat elections

 In the run-up to the 2018 Panchayat elections, National Conference (NC) and People's Democratic Party (PDP) announced they would boycott the local elections.
 Around 12 panchayat houses were set on fire before the elections.

 2020 District Development Councils elections

 District Development Council elections the Union Territory of Jammu and Kashmir took place between 28 November and 19 December along with by-elections for other vacant posts in local bodies.
 A total of 1,475 candidates contested 280 DDC seats; 296 candidates were women.
 Ballot papers were being used for the elections instead of EVMs.
 Results were announced on 22 December 2020.

 24 seats in legislative assembly not contested

-The Constitution of Jammu and Kashmir reserved 24 seats in the legislative assembly for areas in Pakistan-occupied-Kashmir that were not to be contested during elections "until the area of the State under the occupation of Pakistan ceases to be so occupied and the people residing in that area elect their representatives".
+The Constitution of Jammu and Kashmir reserved 24 seats in the legislative assembly for areas in Pakistan-administered Kashmir that were not to be contested during elections "until the area of the State under the occupation of Pakistan ceases to be so occupied and the people residing in that area elect their representatives".
 In 2019, the Government of India retained these provisions during the formation of the Union Territory.